 Top Benefits of LED Car Dealership Lights

-In 2014, more than 17,000 car dealerships in the U.S (on average) used up to 18% more energy than some commercial buildings utilized in a year.
+In 2014, 17,000 car dealerships in the U.S used up to 18% more energy than some commercial buildings utilized in a year.
 Lighting accounts for a massive 45% of the energy costs of a car dealership.
-The increased demand for vehicles and specifications has heated up the competition between car dealerships, sparking light wars, as each dealership tries to outshine the other.
-A lot of the light from traditional light sources is wasted in most dealerships lots, as it causes light pollution.
+The increased demand for vehicles has heated up the competition between car dealerships.
+Sparking light wars, as each dealership tries to outshine the other.
+Light from traditional sources is wasted in dealerships lots and causes light pollution.

-Lighting expenses are car dealerships’ third highest operating expenditure, and in 2006 the National Automobile Dealers Association (NADA) endorsed the Environmental Protection Agency (EPA), that calls for an annual 10% or higher energy reduction.
-Estimates by the EPA theorize that if car dealerships could take up this challenge, they would save at least $193 million and cut their greenhouse gas emissions by one million tons.
+Lighting expenses are car dealerships’ third highest operating expenditure.
+In 2006 the National Automobile Dealers Association (NADA) endorsed the EPA.
+They called for an annual 10% or higher energy reduction.
+EPA theorized if car dealerships could take this challenge, they'd save $193 million.
+Plus cut their greenhouse gas emissions by one million tons.

-LEDs offer the highest energy saving potential to car dealerships since they produce light differently from other traditional bulbs.
+LEDs offer the highest energy saving potential to car dealerships.
+They produce light different from traditional bulbs.
 They do not have oxidative processes but instead use semiconductors to generate light.
 Light sources convert electric energy into visible and invisible radiant energy.
-Fluorescents and HIDs produce heat and UV radiation as part of their light making process.
-They also disperse their light multi-directionally, wasting much of it in their surroundings.
+Fluorescents and HIDs produce heat and UV radiation.
+They also disperse their light multi-directional, wasting much of it in their surroundings.

-LEDs, on the other hand, make the most of the light they produce and direct it to places where it is required the most.
+LEDs make the most of the light they produce and direct it to places required areas.
 This leads to better light distribution and reduced fixture installations.
-It also saves a lot in terms of energy costs without adversely affecting the quality and brightness of the light.
+It also saves a lot in energy costs without affecting the quality and brightness of the light.

 LED lights can contribute to the sustainability of car dealerships and the environment.
-Outdoor LED lights are available in cutoff designs to ensure that very little or no light escapes above the horizontal plane.
-This dramatically reduces light pollution, making them very environmentally-friendly.
+Outdoor LED lights are available in cutoff designs.
+This ensures there's little or no light escape above the horizontal plane.
+This reduces light pollution, making them very environmentally-friendly.

-The biggest disadvantage of LEDs is that they cost more initially than older bulb types.
-But they make up for this in various ways, including reduced relamping expenses and maintenance costs.
-They will lower lighting costs by up to 75%, and the upfront costs could be recovered in less than 2 years.
+The biggest disadvantage of LEDs is the initial cost is more than older bulb types.
+But they make up for this in various ways.
+Including reduced relamping expenses and maintenance costs.
+They lower lighting costs by up to 75%, and the upfront costs recovered in less than 2 years.

-LED lights do not consist of cumbersome and fragile bulbs or glass tubes so they can be custom fitted to any size required.
-They can also be installed in hard-to-reach areas, eliminating shadows and dark spots.
+LED lights don't consist of fragile bulbs or glass tubes so they can custom fit to any size required.
+They can also instal in hard-to-reach areas, eliminating shadows and dark spots.
 Conventional bulbs, on the contrary, are clumsy and lack design flexibility.

-Vapor-proof LED lights are ideal for outdoor areas like car dealership lots and withstand all weather conditions.
-LEDs by design perform better in cold environments so you will not have to worry about their degradation in winter or other severe weather, unlike conventional bulbs.
+Vapor-proof LED lights are ideal for outdoor car dealership lots and withstand all weather conditions.
+LEDs by design perform better in cold environments.
+So there's no worry about the degradation in winter weather, unlike conventional bulbs.

 LEDs can operate at any range (0% to 100% of their rated light output) using dimming technology.
 This not only drives their energy efficiency higher but increases their lifespan, too.
 LEDs also have instant turn on and off mechanisms without any restrike times or warm up times.

-Unlike traditional bulbs, they will not degrade when switched off and on continuously.
-And due to their design, they integrate well with intelligent light control features such as motion sensors and daylight sensors.
+Unlike traditional bulbs, they will not degrade when switched off and on.
+Due to the design, they integrate well with controls like motion and daylight sensors.

-These solid-state lights use semiconductor materials instead of brittle filaments or gas to produce light.
-LEDs are tiny chips in an epoxy enclosure and are sturdier and well adapted to harsh and hard use environments.
+These solid-state lights use semiconductor materials instead of brittle filaments or gas.
+LEDs are tiny chips in an epoxy enclosure.
+They are sturdier and well adapted to harsh and hard use environments.

 Reducing auto dealership lighting costs becomes practical and sustainable with LED Lighting.
 With energy savings up to 75%, you can reduce a tremendous amount of energy consumption.
 Also reduce cost with longer lifespans, reduced maintenance costs, and even rebates.
 Adding controls to your outdoor lighting can even save you more money.
 Maybe you don't need your lights at 100% power at 3 am.
 But have them go to full power when motion is detected on the lot.
 A better experience for your customers and saving you even more money!

-Safety & security of both visitors and inventory at automotive dealerships is critical to keep potential liabilities and overhead down.
-Proper illumination acquired through proper design and car dealership LED lighting products allow for a secure lot that looks, feels, and is safe for everyone.
+Safety and security of visitors and inventory at dealerships is critical to keep liabilities and overhead down.
+Good design and LED lighting products allow for a secure lot that looks, feels and is safe.
 With LED, it's possible.
 Just ask us how!